RenaNguyen1997/RenaNguyen1997/README.md

 ## Hello World 🌏

 Please call me Rena.
 I am currently a Master's student of Business Analytics.
-Previously, I worked in the Hospitality and Education industry.
-With my transition to the new domain, I hope to integrate my domain knowledge with my newly advanced analytical skills and grow further in my academic and career paths.
+Previously, I worked in the Hospitality and Education industries.
+Realizing the immense potential and high demand of the Big Data era within both fields, I decided to leverage my skills in this technical domain.
+With the transition, I hope to integrate my domain knowledge with my newly advanced analytical skills and grow further in my academic and career paths.

 🔭 I am currently working on a project to horned my skills in Customer Experience:
 - Churn analytics